MWagner3/git_homework/thoughts.md

 Strategies for remainder of Mod 0
 1. Review homework same day as assigned for stronger start
 2. Practice any concepts uncertain about

+Shoutouts
+1. Thanks to Casey for actively engaging in class and ironing out some topics that were unclear
+2. Thanks to Gunnar for being extremely helpful in breakout group and responding in slack